qcldn/docs/buddy.md

-Please send an email to: {{ EMAIL }}
+Hey, we’d love to provide you with a buddy to help you feel welcome at your first event.

-In your email, please specify the following information:
+To get one, please send an email to **qclnd-orga@googlegroups.com** with the following information:

 - name
 - pronouns
 - which event you would like a buddy for
 - at what time you would like to meet before the event (up to 30 minutes before)
-- would you prefer to meet in a cafe, outside or inside a tube station close to the venue
+- where you prefer to meet (e.g. in a cafe, outside or inside a tube station close to the venue)

 Thanks,

 Queer Code London